canonical/mysql-operator/docs/how-to/refresh/refresh-multi-cluster.md

-# How to upgrade a multi-cluster deployment
+# How to refresh a multi-cluster deployment

 A MySQL multi-cluster deployment (also known as a multi-node cluster or cluster set) can be upgraded by performing a refresh of each cluster individually.